 Step 1 – Precise Planning | Step 2 – Personalized Surgery | ||

-The process begins with the patient receiving a CT scan of the knee a minimum of two weeks prior to surgery.
-The robotic surgery system uses this scan to create a 3-D virtual model of your knee that helps identify the size and placement of the implant based on your unique anatomy. | In the operating room, your surgeon will use the robotic system’s computer software to adjust your personalized pre-surgery plan as needed.
+The process begins with the patient receiving a CT scan of the joint a minimum of two weeks prior to surgery.
+The robotic surgery system uses this scan to create a 3-D virtual model of your joint that helps identify the size and placement of the implant based on your unique anatomy. | In the operating room, your surgeon will use the robotic system’s computer software to adjust your personalized pre-surgery plan as needed.
 Then, during surgery, he will guide the robotic arm within the pre-defined area to provide more accurate placement and alignment of your implant. |

 You may be a candidate if your pain is caused by arthritis and limits your activities of daily living.
-Surgery will be recommended only after careful examination and diagnosis of your knee problem, and only after you’ve tried non-surgical options such as exercise, physical therapy and medication.
+Surgery will be recommended only after careful examination and diagnosis of your joint problem, and only after you’ve tried non-surgical options such as exercise, physical therapy and medication.

 No one design fits every patient.
 A surgeon will choose the implant that’s best for you based on your age, activity level, the implant’s track record, and the surgeon’s comfort with that implant.

 The Joint Center at Grand View Health is dedicated to joint replacement patients.
 Our local, experienced, board-certified surgeons from Upper Bucks Orthopaedics at Grand View Health will work with specially trained nurses, physical therapists and technicians who will help you get back to your favorite activities as quickly as possible.
-Our surgeons have earned the Gold Seal of Approval for Total Joint Replacement—Knee from The Joint Commission.
+Our surgeons have earned the Gold Seal of Approval for Total Joint Replacement from The Joint Commission.

 Most people will need to use a walker or other device for about two weeks.
 You may be able to drive within four weeks, and you may get back to favorite activities like golf or bowling in 10 or 12 weeks.